Coastal Carolina Regional pursues grant to attract airline for D.C. flight

 A study conducted by airport managers found the number one group of out-of-state visitors on the Crystal Coast comes from the nation’s capital.
 They also saw many D.C. travelers have second homes on our coast.

 The grant is part of the Department of Transportation Small Community Air Service Development Program.
-Coastal Carolina Regional is seeking one million dollars over two years.
-The airport would use the money to cover a new airlines’ costs for D.C. to New Bern flights.
+Coastal Carolina Regional is seeking $1 million over two years.
+The airport would use the money to cover a new airline’s costs for D.C. to New Bern flights.

-Managers say the grant could be a game changer for small airports like Coastal Carolina Regional.
+Managers at the airport said the grant could be a game changer for small airports like Coastal Carolina Regional.

 “We can go to a low cost carrier and then we can get the $14 flights.
 So this is the first step of many to improve air service and huge economic boom to the region,” said Eric Litchfield at Coastal Carolina Regional Airport.

 The airport has received support from all over the region to make the Department of Transportation aware of the need for the grant in the area.
-Employees say they are meeting every requirement for this grant which includes having higher than average fares, receiving local cash contribution, establishing public-private partnership, letters from local and state leaders, and pledges.
+Employees say they are meeting every requirement for this grant, which includes having higher-than-average fares, receiving local cash contributions, establishing a public-private partnership, letters from local and state leaders and pledges.

-Manager believe D.C. flights could add $21 million to the local economy each year and support 140 new jobs.

 “Think about when they’re here, how many people do they come in contact with that are employed?
 The more services and the more viable options people have to get to Craven County the more opportunities there are for employment,” said Riggle.